Azure-Samples/ms-identity-java-spring-tutorial/2-Authorization-I/call-graph/README.md

 ## Overview

-This sample demonstrates a Java Spring MVC web app that signs in users and obtains an access token for calling [Microsoft Graph](https://docs.microsoft.com/graph/overview).
-It uses the [Azure AD Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory).
+This sample demonstrates a Java Spring Boot web app that signs in users and obtains an access token for calling [Microsoft Graph](https://docs.microsoft.com/graph/overview).
+It uses the [Azure AD Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory) for authentication, authorization, and token acquisition.
+It leverages [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain data from Graph.

 ![Overview](./ReadmeFiles/topology.png)